vfarcic/devops24/manuscript/99-the-end.md

 TODO

 **Joost van der Griendt** is one of those people that embrace a challenge wholeheartedly.
 We worked together for the same customer and quickly established a great relationship.
 From there on, he started helping me with discussions and advice on the subjects I worked on.
 Later on, he began contributing to this book.
 At times he was so proactive and helpful that I could not keep up with his pull requests.
 Just when I would think that I'm done for the day, I'd see a new pull request with more questions, changes, additions, and corrections.
-It's partly his fault that I did not get enough sleep.

 In his own words...